-About this Guide 4
+About this Guide

 How to use this guide

-Compare to the Administrator's and Client User's Guide 4
+Compare to the Administrator's and Client User's Guide

 Conventions used in this guide

 Chapter 1 - Introducing IBM Client Security Software 6

 What software is installed?

-What is new in this release 8
+What is new in this release

-Additional information 8
+Additional information

 Chapter 2 - Getting started 9

-Before you install the software
+Supported hardware and software

-Supported hardware
+Supported hardware 9

-UVM-aware products 9
+UVM-aware products

-Supported operating systems 9
+Supported operating systems

 Supported Web browsers

 Supported e-mail applications

-Other applications Error!
-Bookmark not de

 Download the software

 Registration form

 Export regulations

 Chapter 3 - Installing the software

+Before you install the software

+Clients running Windows 2000

+Clients running Windows NT

+Policy Director information

+Administrator password and Enhanced Security information

+BIOS update information

-Using admin keys 11
+Using admin keys

 Installation on the first IBM client

-Install the software on the first IBM client 12
+Install the software on the first IBM client 13

-Use the Administrator Utility to enable the IBM embedded Security Chip and to set a
+Use the Administrator Utility to enable the IBM embedded Security Chip and to set a 1.0

 hardware password

-Create an admin key pair

 Generate the hardware encryption keys and set up the key archive

 Installation on other IBM clients when the admin public key is available

 Chapter 4 - Using the unattended installation option

-Chapter 5 - Uninstalling Client Security Software 27
+Chapter 5 - Uninstalling Client Security Software 29

-Chapter 6 - Installing new software on an IBM client that has a previous ver rsion
+Chapter 6 - Installing new software on an IBM client that has a previous

-installed
+version installed

-Clearing the IBM embedded Security Chip
+Clearing the IBM embedded Security Chip 31

-Chapter 7 - Troubleshooting
+Chapter 7 - Troubleshooting 33

 Appendix A - U.S. export regulations for Client Security Software

 Appendix B - Rules for the hardware password

 Appendix C - Notices and Trademarks

 Notices

-Trademarks
+Trademarks 37 38

-Tructitur NJ